ghaiklor/blog.ghaiklor.com/_posts/2015-08-23-how-does-node.js-work.md

 At this stage, you can call _process.binding(‘fs’)_ for instance, and get native bindings for it.

-Here is an example of a built-in module with omitted logic for simplicity_._
+Here is an example of a built-in module with omitted logic for simplicity.

 <https://gist.github.com/ghaiklor/ac22b0ce38f23847e00b>